June24-Wu/Deep_Learning_and_Application_Practice_Course/README.md

 # Deep-Learning-and-Application-Practice-Course
 Deep Learning and Application Practice Course Code

-This repository contains all the code for my master deep learning course
+This repository contains all the code for my deep learning course

 #
 Project_1